stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 for x in optional?.sequence { ... }
 ```

 This means that when switching between the for-in loop and an application of `forEach`, this term would not have to be changed.
-Note that – as discussed below – using `forEach` might be considered as bad practice, so being able to change to for-in loops “without any hassle” should be considered a good thing.
+Note that – as discussed below – using `forEach` might be considered as bad practice, so being able to switch from `forEach` to for-in loops “without any hassle” should be considered a good thing.

 The optionality is always clear from a question mark in the sequence term.
 While motivations described in the old, rejected proposal might still be valid, we try a fresh take in the motivation section below, as the proposed solution differs from the rejected one.